jackmontoro/sp23-cse110-lab4/expose/javascript/part2.md

 8. The function prints nothing because there is no console.log command in the code.

 9. The function returns the error: "ReferenceError: i is not defined".
 This is true because i is declared using the let keyword within the for loop.
 Therefore, it cannnot be called outside the for loop.

+10. The code returns "3" because the const variable length is declared within the scope of the function, outside the for loop and is never re-assigned.

+11.